gscontras/probLang/chapters/07-generics.md

       sample(StableDistribution) :
       sample(UnstableDistribution)

-    return {x}
+    return x

   }})
 }
 ///

-var utterances = ["generic", "silence"];

-var thresholdPrior = function() { return uniformDraw(thresholdBins) };
-var utterancePrior = function() { return uniformDraw(utterances) };

 var meaning = function(utterance, x, threshold) {
   return (utterance == 'generic') ? x > threshold : true
 }
+var thresholdPrior = function() { return uniformDraw(thresholdBins) };

-var threshold = thresholdPrior()
+var theta = thresholdPrior()

-print(threshold)
-meaning("generic", 0.5, threshold)
+display("theta = " + theta)
+var statePrior = priorModel({
+  phi: 0.3,
+  g: 0.5, // how prevalent under the stable cause
+  d: 10   // the inverse-variance of the stable cause })

+display("prevalence prior")
+viz(statePrior)

+var literalListener = cache(function(utterance, threshold) {
+  Infer({model: function(){
+    var x = sample(statePrior)
+    var m = meaning(utterance, x, threshold)
+    condition(m)
+    return x
+  }})
+})

+display("literal listener posterior, given a threshold of " + theta) literalListener("generic", theta)
 ~~~~

-Since we have a prior and a meaning function, we are ready to implement RSA.
+Run the code multiple times.
+Each time it samples a new threshold and passes it to the literal listener.
+How do decide upon a threshold?
+We can use the `pragmaticListener` in RSA to decide what threshold a speaker would use.

 For the speaker utterances, we use only the alternative of staying silent.
 Staying silent is a null utterance that has no information content.
 The inclusion of the null utterance turns the generic into a speech-act, and is useful for evaluating the meaning of an utterance without competition of alternatives.

 ~~~~
 ///fold: